 Kate officially joined the TART staff in December 2015 as Marketing & Event Coordinator after serving two years as an AmeriCorps VISTA member.
 She began as a volunteer teaching bicycle and pedestrian safety at local elementary schools, assisted with snow removal efforts and organized special events such as Smart Commute Week.
-Kate’s current responsibilities at TART include managing all digital content and coordinating special events.
-When not in the office you can find her cycling, kayaking or hiking with her fiancé Casey and their springer spaniel Herbie.
+Kate’s current responsibilities at TART include managing all digital content, marketing, coordinating volunteers and special events.
+When not in the office you can find her cycling, kayaking or hiking with her fiancé Casey.

 Chris was born and raised in Traverse City.
 After college and several years working away he was fortunate enough to return to Traverse in 2006 with his wife and son.
 Chris is responsible for the development and management of trail planning, local partnerships and maintenance

 efforts at TART.
 His work experience includes over fifteen years of environmental planning and resource management projects throughout Michigan.
 Contributing to efforts for non-motorized transportation and local connections is a top priority of his and one he is excited to work on with local partners.
 Away from work, he can often be found biking, cross country skiing or kayaking.

 Chris Deyo spent 25 years teaching high school physics in Rochester Hills, Michigan.
 She retired and moved to Traverse City in 2013.
 Chris entered the TART Trails world as an office volunteer and began working as an administrative assistant in 2014.
 Chris also administers the database.
 Chris and her husband enjoy biking, hiking and skiing all the area trails.